2024 Annual Disclosure Statement

-- I have an MBA in Management Science and taken more statistics courses than I can remember, but I don’t like to rely on quantitative analysis in evaluating baseball performance.
+- I have an MBA in Management Science and taken more statistics courses than I can remember, but I don’t like to rely on the inherent rigidity of quantitative analysis in evaluating baseball performance.
 The human element has too much impact on a player’s numbers.
 I prefer to try and find logical, more accessible means of analysis.
 The numbers provide a backbone, nothing more.

 - I am a fantasy baseball purist, having cut my teeth on the Rotisserie format back in the mid-1980s.
 To me, the game is primarily an intellectual challenge.
 I do not play for any significant money.
 While that elevates the excitement level for many, I find it a distraction that takes away from the experience.
 I do not possess the gambling gene.

 - I believe that the purest method for building a roster is the salary cap game.
-We have proven to be terrible judges of player value, so a game in which market value is pre-set and owners need only agree or disagree — provides the most level playing field.
-Giving owners the power to set their own values (in auctions) or rank players (in snake drafts) provides skewed results.
+We have proven to be terrible judges of player value, so a game in which market value is pre-set — and owners need only agree or disagree — provides the most level playing field.
+Giving owners the power to set their own values (in auctions) or rank players (in snake drafts) yields highly inaccurate results.

 - That said, my favorite draft experience is the auction.
 I like having access to every player and adding the economic element to the process, even if the player prices have little connection to reality.

 - I believe that every method currently in use for in-season free agent acquisition is flawed.
 I absolutely hate blind FAAB bidding.
 There is a ridiculously easy solution that I’ve written about numerous times (the eBay engine).
 Only a handful of commissioner services have been interested enough to at least try it out.
 It should be the standard.